 Failing to follow the above instructions may disqualify your application.

-Send all applications and questions to email@example.com.
+Send all completed applications to email@example.com.
+Remember, the due date is Friday, July 17th, 2020!
 We look forward to reading your applications!

 List of Past Winners

 Spring 2017: Chelsea Sumner of Connecticut – Read Chelsea’s essay

 Fall 2017: Stephanie Javarauckas – Read Stephanie’s essay

 Spring 2018: Jasmine Josh of Pennsylvania – Read Jasmine’s essay

 Fall 2018: Yu Ying Mei of New York – Read Yu’s essay